Honda CRF250RX Review (Top Speed, Height, Weight, Specs) – Is it Worth Buying?

 Seat Height: 38” (97cm)

 Weight: 238 lbs (full tank of fuel, ready to ride)

 Horsepower: 37 hp

 The Honda CRF 250RX dirt bikes are known for being durable, dependable, and easy to maintain.
 Yes, I know, no news there.

 With an almost bulletproof engine, maintenance is simple and manageable.
 However, when compared to many other full-on race bikes, the type (and amount) of maintenance requirements for this bike is quite similar.
 For more information, click here to get a good idea of what a Honda CRF250RX maintenance checklist looks like.

-Not only are these enduros dependable, Honda CRF dirt bikes just downright fun-to-ride.
-They aren’t the fastest for their size, or lightest, however they still deliver one of the best overall rides.
+Not only are these enduros dependable, Honda CRF dirt bikes are just downright fun-to-ride.
+They aren’t the fastest for their size, or lightest, however, they still deliver one of the best overall rides.

 There are a few engine mods that can bump up that HP number.
 For example, you can put an aftermarket pipe, and get a little more horsepower and/or torque out of the 250cc engine.
 But at the end of the day, the stock engine is great.

-The powerband and controllability of these bikes is one of their strong selling points.
-The Honda CRF250RX enduro is able to make 17.7 ft. lbs of torque… which, when paired with its handling characteristics and light-weight chassis, make for a fun and enjoyable dirt bike to ride basically anywhere off-road.
+The powerband and controllability of these bikes are one of their strong selling points.
+The Honda CRF250RX enduro is able to make 17.7 ft. lbs of torque… which, when paired with its handling characteristics and lightweight chassis, make for a fun and enjoyable dirt bike to ride basically anywhere off-road.